Sqash/artist-base/README.md

 ## Left off at (notes for me):

-Started on galleries.
-Working on populating the view and controller with the right values.
-Then, we're getting on to inserting the carousel html in the view then it's on to making all of that populate from a json resource file.
+Fixed bugs in the Gruntfile.
+Working on making/finding a nice script to push the dist directory right to gh-pages

 ## //TODO (notes for me)